 Considering the recent COVID-19 global pandemic, many organizations needed to focus their attention on the public health crisis.
-In order to provide greater flexibility for stakeholders and continue the important work in quality measurement, the National Quality Forum (NQF) extended commenting periods and adjusted measure endorsement timelines for the fall 2019 cycle.
+In order to provide greater flexibility for stakeholders and continue the important work in quality measurement, NQF extended commenting periods and adjusted measure endorsement timelines for the fall 2019 cycle.